-If you are feeling stuck and you do want to get over heartbreak, here’s a list of things NOT to do and ways you can take back some control and make the process easier to deal with.
+If you are feeling stuck and you do want to get over heartbreak, here’s a list of things NOT to do and ways you can take back some control and make the difficult process of a broken heart easier to deal with.

 1. Social Media Stalking